 Janet Abbate reports in “Recoding Gender” that male computer engineers earned $13,149 on average in 1969, compared to $7,763 for female computer specialists (the category of female engineers did not exist at the time).

 Unfortunately, it is well known that the gender pay gap persists today.

-A report by the ADP states that full-time workers who changed roles in 2017 received a greater increase in salary than those who did not.
-The desire to increase earnings may be one-factor pushing female software engineers to switch roles.
+A report by the ADP states that full-time workers who changed roles in 2017 received a more significant increase in salary than those who did not.
+The desire to increase earnings may be one factor pushing female software engineers to switch roles.

-Unfortunately, only a few big tech companies are making progress in closing the gender gap in their engineering teams.
-For our complete comparison of tech giants such as Meta, Google, Twitter, and Airbnb, you can read the full Celential.ai 2022 Gender Diversity in Software Engineering Report here.
+Surprisingly, our Data Team found that big tech companies are progressing in closing the gender gap in the leadership of their engineering teams.
+For our complete comparison of gender diversity across all roles for the tech giants below, you can read the complete Celential.ai 2023 Gender Diversity in Software Engineering Report here.

-Though the situation is dire, the fact that some companies are performing far better than others suggests that the gender gap is hardly inevitable or set in stone.
+Though the situation is dire, the fact that in some companies like Netflix, the percentage of female software engineers in leadership has shot up by 10% suggests that the gender gap is hardly inevitable or set in stone.